 5. Connect the coolant hose and secure with a clamp.

-6. Fill in coolant, see Section Current service.
+6. Fill with coolant, see Section Routine maintenance.

-7. Warm up the engine and check the fittings for leaks, it is possible to carefully tighten the mounting bolts.
+7. Warm up the engine and check the fittings for leaks, perhaps carefully tighten the mounting bolts.